reveurmichael/machine_learning/Readme.md

 - AutoEncoder
 - DQN

-## Excercise sessions
+## Exercise sessions

 Content corresponds to lecture topics.

 Some math will be included.

-Tests will take place during some Excercise sessions.
+Tests will take place during some Exercise sessions.

 ## Practice sessions